A mathematical theory of imperfect communication: Energy efficiency considerations in multi-level coding: Development

-Having translated the symbols and found any errors, the third step is to do something about them: to correct them if the message is redundant enough, or ask for a retransmission.
-One might also simply signal an error, or give up if the errors are unable to be corrected.
-These are typically considered together, but we peel them apart to examine the energy used by each of the steps of decoding in a multi-level communication system.
+Having translated the symbols and found any errors, the third step is to do something about them: to correct them if the message has adequate redundancy, or ask for a retransmission if it does not.
+One might also signal an error, or simply give up if the errors cannot be corrected.
+The three steps then, are transformation, error detection, and error correction.